A Yang-Baxter equation for metaplectic ice: The Yang-Baxter equation

 Now that the weights at any vertex may be viewed as local, we are ready to present our solution to the Yang-Baxter equation.
-Three vertices with different Boltzmann weights will appear in the Yang-Baxter equation (\ref{mybe}) below.
-These will be labeled $z_1$, $z_2$ and $R_{z_1,z_2}$.
-Here $z_1$ and $z_2$ are nonzero complex numbers used in the Boltzmann weight of the associated vertex, which double as labels for the vertices.
-At the vertices labeled $z_1$ and $z_2$ we will use the Boltzmann weights already described in Figure~\ref{gammaice}.

-In Figure~\ref{gamgamice} we describe the Boltzmann weights at the vertices labeled $R_{z_1,z_2}$.
-The Boltzmann weights depend only on the residue classes modulo $n$ of the integers $a,b,c,\cdots$ that appear in these formulas, but in some cases depend on a particular choice of representatives for residue classes.
+Three sets of vertices with different Boltzmann weights will appear in the Yang-Baxter equation (Theorem~\ref{gammaybe}) below.
+In figures, these will be labeled $z_i$, $z_j$ and $R_{z_i,z_j}$.
+Here $z_i$ and $z_j$ are nonzero complex numbers used in the Boltzmann weight of the associated vertex.
+At the vertices with labels $z_i$ and $z_j$ we will use the Boltzmann weights already described in Figure~\ref{gammaice}.
+In Figure~\ref{gamgamice} we describe the Boltzmann weights at the vertices labeled $R_{z_i,z_j}$.
+The Boltzmann weights depend only on the residue classes modulo $n$ of the integers $a,b,c,\ldots$ that appear in these formulas, but in some cases depend on a particular choice of representatives for residue classes.
 These choices are indicated in the description below the figure.

 \begin{theorem} The partition functions of the following two systems are equal.
-That is, if we fix the charges $\sigma$, $\tau$, $\beta$, $\rho$, $\alpha$ and $\mu$ and the decorations $a,b,c,d$, and sum over the possible values of the inner edge (decorated) spins, we obtain the same result in both cases. \vglue -20pt
+That is, if we fix the charges $\sigma$, $\tau$, $\beta$, $\rho$, $\alpha$ and $\theta$ and the decorations $a,b,c,d$, and sum over all possible values of the inner edge (decorated) spins, we obtain the same result in both cases. \vglue -20pt

 \vglue 15pt \end{theorem}